naugg11/hello-world/README.md

 My first respository.

 All the shine of a thousand spotlights
-All the stars we still from the night sky will never be enough
+All the stars we steal from the night sky will never be enough

 Never enough never never